nacerillo/Fifth_Element_ProjectTeam/README.md

 ____________________________________________________________________________________

 **Story #3:**
-As a user I want to be able to go back to the website where I found the city information and I want to recall past searches.
-This would let me make a decision on where I want to live easier so I don’t have to redo a search every time.
+As a user I want to be able to go back to the website where I found the city information and recall past searches so that I don’t have to redo a search every time.

 **Feature Tasks:**